brentshierk/int1.0-typing-game/README.md

 # int1.0-typing-game - 2 Hands,10 Fingers

-this game was created for people to increase their typing speeds.
+2 Hands, 10 Fingers is a application for people to get better at typing.

 about the application: